Success in setting up community pharmacy services

 This was confirmed by audit data which showed that had the scheme not been available, patients would have booked a GP appointment.
 Community pharmacy in this case represents better ‘health value’ when comparing utilisation of skillsets and costs of community pharmacy services with costs for a GP appointment.

-“The CCG and the Midlands and Lancashire Commissioning Support Unit have worked closely and successfully for a number of years.
-The MLCSU pharmacy team effectively developed, mobilised and managed the day to day operations of a number of local community pharmacy services we commission.
+“The CCG and NHS Midlands and Lancashire (NHS ML) have worked closely and successfully for a number of years.
+The NHS ML pharmacy team effectively developed, mobilised and managed the day to day operations of a number of local community pharmacy services we commission.
 This includes the Pharmacy First service (minor ailments service), COVID-19 Urgent Eye Care Service (formerly known as Minor Eye Conditions service) and the Specialist Palliative Care Drugs service.
 The team are excellent with engaging key stakeholders as well as exceeding any CCG requirements, helping to provide innovative solutions when needed in a timely fashion.
-I would recommend MLCSU as a choice of provider for community pharmacy services.”
+I would recommend NHS ML as a choice of provider for community pharmacy services.”

 Jag Sangha, Pharmaceutical Adviser – Primary Care, Community Pharmacy and Public Health, Dudley CCG